 RawMemoryFloatAccess(Object, long, long)

 RawMemoryFloatAccess(Object type,

+long base,

+long size)

+'''

 Construct an instance of RawMemoryFloatAccess with the given parameters, and set the object to the mapped state.
 When the platform supports virtual memory, map the raw memory into virtual memory.